peetuskytta/Jobdb-XYZ/README.md

 # Crawler
 Authors: Asukava & Pskytta, Hive Helsinki Alumni
 ## What?
-A web crawler written in Python.
+A web crawler written in Python and using the following:
+- beautifulsoup (for HTML parsing)
+- SQLite (for database)
+- flask (web app framework)

 ## Why?
 Idea is to have a simple web app that we could use through browser to find 5 or more positions